 - Value Proposition Design, by A. Osterwalder, 2014

 - Online Marketing, online available by Edumundo

 - Basic knowledge in marketing.
-If not demonstrable, then successfully complete the online module (Edumundo e-book Marketing).
+If not demonstrable, you need to successfully complete the online module (Edumundo e-book Marketing)

 - Spring semester (February - June)